 Talent inserting the syringe into the channel and pushing the plunger.

-Observe the solution exchange around the crystals using the NIS Elements imaging program as demonstrated previously and measure the fluorescence intensity in the microfluidic channel using the imaging program [1].
+Perform the solution exchange by injecting the inhibitor-free solution into the channel.
+Take images of the crystal before and after the solution exchange, and analyse the fluorescence intensity on the crystal and in the solution using the imaging program[1].

 SCREEN: Fluorescence intensity is being measured.